 Q: How are the votes counted?

-A: Shortly before the polls close, nearly 5,000 stringers report to county election centers.
+A: Shortly before the polls close, over 4,000 stringers report to county election centers.
 When the first polls close, they’ll be ready to start phoning in the raw vote as it is reported by the counties.
-They’ll place their calls to one of AP’s four election desks, the largest of which is the Western Election Center at Eastern Washington University in Cheney, Washington, where the votes from 20 states will be reported by AP stringers.
-Stringers for another nine states will call their returns to a vote center at AP headquarters in New York.
-Other regional centers are in Cranbury, New Jersey, and Spokane, Washington.
+They’ll place their calls to AP election centers around the country.

 Q. How does AP make sure the count is accurate?

 A: As votes are entered into the AP system, they must pass through computer programs that set off alerts in cases of discrepancies or apparent inconsistencies with previous voting history or other data.
 If a clerk enters numbers that show a significant disparity from expected patterns, for example, a popup box appears on his or her screen that summons a supervisor to intervene.
 In addition, experienced quality control coordinators and analysts examine results for anomalies.